JourneyGo is a fun, gamified app designed in a one-week sprint to simplify group trip planning for young adults.

 Sketching helped me bring the app’s user flows to life.
 During this process, I developed a clear vision for the app’s look and feel — modern and minimalistic.

-After the initial concept testing phase, I conducted three rounds of usability testing to refine JourneyGo’s design.
-Each round uncovered user pain points that led to actionable changes.
-These insights helped guide four major improvements that enhanced clarity, usability, and engagement.
+I conducted the first of three usability testing rounds to refine JourneyGo’s design.
+This round uncovered user pain points that led to my first set of design improvements.
+These early insights guided meaningful updates that enhanced clarity, usability, and engagement.

 Before → After